FIFSW Frequently asked questions

 Are FIFSW COVID-19 emergency funds still available?

 We launched the FIFSW COVID-19 Emergency Grant for students who experienced COVID-19 related hardships occurring in March and April, 2020.
-The deadline for applying for the emergency funds was May 15th.
+The deadline for applying for the emergency funds was May 15, so it is no longer available.

 Are there any other funds available to students at this time?
 Knowing that many students will now be out of summer work opportunities, is it possible that tuition might be made more accessible to students next year?